 The first year of the fellowship program is designed to immerse the fellow in the operations of Children's Hospital of Wisconsin.
 Initially, the fellow will meet with all members of senior leadership at both the system and hospital level and then with different department leaders to gain a better understanding of all services offered.
 To fully appreciate the operations of a health system, during the first year the fellow will shadow front-line staff to better understand the connection and impact of the decisions made by leadership teams.
 In addition, the first year will incorporate project work from all over the system based on the fellow's interests and the needs of the organization.

 In the second year of the fellowship, the fellow will take the lead on various hospital and system-level initiatives in addition to pursing projects of interest.

 Currently we accept one (1) fellow every two (2) years.
-The next application cycle will begin in late Summer 2017 for the fellowship beginning mid-2018.
+The next application cycle will begin in Summer 2018 for the fellowship beginning mid-2019.